robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-4-ect-theory.md

 - The task was very structured in terms of timings and when we are moving through each stage
 - Students had enough prior knowledge to be able to succesfully engage with the task
 - And they were given that little bit of individual time at the very beginning of the task just in order to think about that prior knowledge, to kind of reactivate that prior knowledge, I suppose, before the group consensus
-  We could contrast that very structured approach with something I've done in the past which wasn't successful.
-I would pose a question to a group, so "discuss this in groups" I would say after I'd given them a topic area.
-Now, that didn't give them any struture at all.
-And I have done this before in the past, I'll hold my hands up.
+  We could contrast that very structured approach with something I’ve done in the past which wasn’t successful.
+I would pose a question to a group, so "discuss this in groups" I would say after I’d given them a topic area.
+Now, that didn’t give them any struture at all.
+And I have done this before in the past, I’ll hold my hands up.
 The students lacked direction; some students did nothing; some students dominate the conversation.
-They weren't given time to think about prior knowledge, to activate that prior knowledge, to formulate their ideas.
-So this task, when I've done that in the past, were unsuccessful, a lot of students didn't benefit from that.
+They weren’t given time to think about prior knowledge, to activate that prior knowledge, to formulate their ideas.
+So this task, when I’ve done that in the past, were unsuccessful, a lot of students didn’t benefit from that.

 There are lots of different ways you can actually group students.
 I would tend to group students in terms of ability, but you can have mixed ability groups, based on their prior attainment for instance.
 You should always bear in mind, whenever you are putting groups together, potential pastoral or behavioural concerns within the group, that is very, very important, those things that could manifest when students are working together.